Mahlet-Sisay/Project_GloBox/README.md

 An A/B test Analysis using two key metrics: user conversion rate and average spending per user, intending to increase revenue by improving GloBox's online marketplace homepage

 ### Tools
+- postgres SQL - to extract the user-level aggregated dataset using SQL
+-
 ### Data Source
 ### Database Schema
 ### Data Analysis